AnPophale/AM5640-Turbulence-Modelling/README.md

 ```

 **Results**:
-All the results from the simulation can be found in the project report, here we present the comparion of velocity profiles and the budget of turbulence kinetic energy for different models compared with the DNS data
+All the results from the simulation can be found in the project report, here we present the comparion of velocity profiles and the budget of turbulence kinetic energy for different models compared with the DNS data.
+Figures 1 and 2 show the comparison of the velocity profiles using the $\kappa-\omega$ and Reynolds Stress models while Figures 3,4 and 5 show the turbulence kinetic energy budget for both the models as well as the DNS data.

 **References:**
 [1] R. D. Moser, J. Kim, and N. N. Mansour.
 Direct numerical simulation of turbulent channel flow up to Reτ =590.
 Physics of Fluids, 11(4):943–945, 1999.